Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Thermalization with conserved charge

 The energies of these unentangled states can be understood as the the energy due to the random orientation of the qubit subsystem in the magnetic field weighted by the charge.
 By construction in the $\langle Q \rangle = 0$ case, the allowed energies of states are exactly those of the qubit subsystem since $f=0$.
 The contribution of that sector to $\langle H \rangle _{\ket{\psi}}$ decreases with the growth of $f$, however the part of the state built from $\ket{2}$ has by definition 0 energy since it only interacts with the charge spreading term, as such the unique state with $\langle Q \rangle = L$ has $\langle H \rangle = 0$.
 Thus we can see how the expectation values of energies are squeezed as we increase the charge expectation value as can be seen every figure.

 We now turn our attention to the dynamics of these unentangled states evolved by the qutrit Hamiltonian.
 The thermalization of out-of-equilibrium states is accompanied by a characteristic growth and saturation of entanglement entropy.
 First, to test if these out-of-equilibrium states do in fact thermalize we compare the distribution of entropies of time evolved states to the entropies of eigestates within a fixed charge sector.
 Figure \ref{fig: charge S} shows how the entropies of initially random unentangled states grow to match the distribution expected from a thermal density matrix under time evolution.
 As with the states of the previous section, the variance of entropy is minimized for states built from the largest charge sector, $Q=3$.
 We see that these states built under weaker assumptions, namely that they have a fixed charge expectation value, show similar behavior: for the charge sectors of largest dimension ($Q=2,3,4$), they follow the clear thermal pattern established by the eigenstates, whereas in sectors ($Q=6,7,8$), ETH fails and the pattern breaks down.
 The initial entropy values are of course zero, and we see that across all energies after a large time step ($t=100$) the final entropy values lie in the middle of the eigenstate entropy distribution.
-In fact the typical temporal fluctuations, which are well represented by the spread of red marks, are substantially smaller than those of the microcanonical states of the previous section.
-The latter superimposed a relatively small number of states, and had temporal fluctuations matching the width of the eigenstate expectation values themselves (see the colored dots in plots of the previous section).
+In fact the typical temporal fluctuations, which are well represented by the vertical spread of red marks, are substantially smaller than those of the microcanonical states of the previous section.
+This is understood by considering the remarks made in the penultimate paragraph of section \ref{subsec: generic ETH in theory}: the latter states superimposed a relatively small number of eigenstates, and had temporal fluctuations determined by the variance of the eigenstate expectation values themselves (see the colored dots in plots of the previous section).
 In a thermodynamic limit, as long as the density of states increases quickly enough, even microcanonical states should have vanishing fluctuations.
 But this illustrates that the broad support in more generic states often leads to improved thermalization in finite systems.